 Externs will be assigned to one or more deputies and assigned to a unit in the Criminal Division.
-Descriptions of these units can be viewed here.
+More information about the Criminal Division.

 Duties may include witness contact, coordination and interviews; legal research and writing; and general preparation and support during trial.

 Candidates must have a genuine interest in criminal law and procedure; basic legal and writing skills; and willingness to work under frequent deadlines in the fast paced environment of criminal litigation.
 All externs are required to complete an application and pass a criminal history check prior to working.

 Summer externships are reserved for students between their first and second years of law school.
 Students in their second and third years of law school are eligible to apply for externships during the school year.

 Consideration for Future Employment

 Summer externs applying for our 2L summer intern program will be evaluated carefully by their supervising attorney.
 There is no guarantee that an externship will lead to a Rule 9 intern position or a future position with our office.

 Interested candidates should send a cover letter, resume, list of three references, and a 5-10 page writing sample, by e-mail.
 Materials must be sent in the listed order as a single document file (.pdf or Word format), to:

 e-mail: Becky Gifford